Nebraska May Join Utah, Idaho in Putting Medicaid Expansion Before Voters

 "Now people will speak out and get the job done that should have been done long ago," says state Sen. Adam Morfeld, a Democrat from Lincoln, Neb.
 He has introduced two failed proposals to expand Medicaid in the Legislature.

-If it places the issue before voters, Nebraska will join Utah, where a ballot measure has been certified, and likely Idaho, where signatures are expected to be certified Friday.
+If it places the issue before voters, Nebraska will join Utah, where a ballot measure has been certified, and likely Idaho, where signatures are expected to be submitted for certification Friday.
 Montana's voters may also vote on a measure to extend their existing expansion, which is set to expire in 2019.

 So far, 34 states have approved expanded Medicaid under the Affordable Care Act.
 The expansion grants eligibility to many low-income adults who were previously excluded from the government-funded health care program.